pcdslab/PHYNGSD/README.md

 ## Dataset Files

-In this project a NGSC file named `input.ngsc` is provided for your testing purposes.
+In this project an NGSC file named `input.ngsc` is provided for your testing purposes.
 It represents a FASTQ file of 100 MB, so make sure to have enough space for the decompression process.

 ## Authors